South Carolina Code of Laws

-Penalty for engaging in riot where weapon was not used.
+SECTION 16-5-120.
+Penalty for engaging in riot when weapon not used.

 Any person, upon conviction of engaging in a riot, rout or affray when no weapon was actually used and no wound inflicted shall be subject and liable for each offense to a fine not to exceed one hundred dollars or to imprisonment for a term not exceeding thirty days.

 HISTORY: 1962 Code Section 16-113; 1952 Code Section 16-113; 1942 Code Section 1737; 1932 Code Section 1737; Cr.
 C. '22 Section 719; Cr.
 C. '12 Section 23; Cr.
 C. '02 Section 15; R. S. 14; 1892 (21) 93; 1893 (21) 411; 1894 (21) 824.

 SECTION 16-5-130.
 Penalties for instigating, aiding or participating in riot.

 A person who is convicted of riot, or of participating in a riot, either by being personally present, or by instigating, promoting, or aiding the same, is guilty of a: